Dhruv-1729/AeriesExtension/README.md

 ## Usage
 Go to your Aeries *gradebook* page to test it out.
-Follow the directions on the extension when you click it.